Career in Nephrology in India 2024-25: Admission, Course, Jobs & Salary

 Recruiting Sectors

-The following are the recruiting sector where nephrologist specialists can get employed:
+The following are the recruiting sectors where nephrologist specialists can get employed:

 Research centresDialysis centres